 Karl Marx and Friedrich Engels wrote a short work called The Communist Manifesto.
 It is a manual for Marxism.
-About half way through, there is a 10 point summary.
-I list those ten points below with comments related to their application in America.
+It does not take long to read, and about halfway through, there is a 10 point summary.
+I list those ten points below with comments about America (I am an American after all).

-First, however, I need to add a qualification: I am banking on God in Christ, and not America.
-I don’t analyze America and Marxism as if I think that the USA is somehow the center of God’s redemptive plan for a climactic future.
-I care about my country, but my affections are elsewhere.
+First, however, I need to add a qualification: I am banking on Jesus not America!
+I don’t analyze America and Marxism as if I think that the USA is somehow the center of God’s redemptive plan or climactic future.
+I care deeply about my country’s future, but my affections rest with Jesus and the success of the Church!
+I write more about this on my Jesus Blog.
+Okay, with that qualification in place, on to the 10 Points…

 The 10 Points of Marxism, quoted from an English translation of the Communist Manifesto: